AdobeDocs/journey-optimizer-learn.en/help/tutorial-ranking-formula-to-present-offers/create-campaign.md

   Eligibility was set to **_All visitors_**

     -   **Ranking Formula**
   A logic expression that scores each eligible offer.
-The offer with the highest score is returned to be rendered in the personalized experience.
+The offer with the highest score is rendered in the personalized experience.